api-platform/docs/symfony/nelmio-api-doc.md

-# NelmioApiDocBundle Integration
+# NelmioApiDocBundle Integration with Symfony

+> [!WARNING]
+> For new projects, prefer using the built-in Swagger support and/or NelmioApiDoc 3.

-NelmioApiDoc provides an alternative to [the native Swagger/Open API support](openapi.md) provided by API Platform.
+NelmioApiDoc provides an alternative to [the native Swagger/Open API support](../core/openapi.md) provided by API Platform.

 As NelmioApiDocBundle 3+ has built-in support for API Platform, this documentation is only relevant for people using NelmioApiDocBundle between version 2.9 and 3.0.

-For new projects, prefer using the built-in Swagger support and/or NelmioApiDoc 3.

 ![Screenshot of API Platform integrated with NelmioApiDocBundle](images/NelmioApiDocBundle.png)